MakotoNaruse/complexfunc/README.md

 `complexfunc` finds too complicated function.

-Reported if cyclomatic complexity calculated by SSA exceeds 10.
+Reported if cyclomatic complexity calculated by SSA exceeds n (default 10).

+We also calculate cyclomatic complexity by AST and report if cyclo by SSA < AST

+In that case, there are redundant branches and SSA removed them.

 ## example
 ```go